SamTipper/LightSwitcher/README.md

 *A discord bot that changes the colour of your Govee light.*

 ## Setup:
-### DISCLAIMER: PLEASE DO NOT SHARE YOUR GOVEE API KEY, DISCORD BOT TOKEN, OR YOUR .ENV FILE WITH ANYONE.
+### DISCLAIMER: PLEASE DO NOT SHARE YOUR GOVEE API KEY, DISCORD BOT TOKEN, .ENV FILE, OR YOUR CONFIG FILE WITH ANYONE.
 I AM NOT RESPONSIBLE FOR ANYTHING THAT HAPPENS AFTER BREACHING THIS DISCLAIMER.
 **Make sure you have your Govee API key and you have created a discord bot.
 Keep both your API key and Discord bot token handy.**

 1. Clone the repository, create a virtual environment, and activate it.